Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 I basically just uncommented the `passenger_enabled on;` line.
 Of course, depending on your domain name, fill in the appropriate one above.
 Once done, save the file and run the following:

 <% code do %>
-gitpusshuten nginx upload-vhost to staging
+heavenly nginx upload-vhost to staging
 <% end %>

 This will upload your vhost in the proper NginX vhosts directory Git Pusshuten already set up for us.
 It'll then restart the NginX web server and there you go!
 You're up and running on **Ubuntu 10.04** running **NginX**, **Phusion Passenger**, **RVM**, **MySQL** in a managed and Git-based deployment environment.